angelacassanelli/Kotlin2SwiftTranspiler/README.md

 ## 🚀 Running the Transpiler

-The transpiler can be executed using the Makefile.
+Once the prerequisites are set, the transpiler can be executed using the Makefile.
 Here are the commands to run:

-1. To build the transpiler and generate the necessary files, use:
+1. To clean the development environment, use:

     ```bash
+    make clean
+    ```

+2. To build the transpiler and generate the necessary files, use:

+    ```bash
     make all
     ```

-2. To run the transpiler with a specific Kotlin file, use the following command:
+3. To run the transpiler with a specific Kotlin file, use the following command:

     ```bash
     make run KOTLIN_FILE=path_to_kotlin_file